owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <figcaption>heaptrack memory perf for 3 implementations </figcaption>
 </figure>

-Dumping the clox, jlox and my c++ implementation into heaptrack, I ssaw that the number of allocations made by the program for fibonacci(30) was orders of magnitude higher than for jlox and clox.
+Dumping the clox, jlox and my c++ implementation into heaptrack, I saw that the number of allocations made by the program for fibonacci(30) was orders of magnitude higher than for jlox and clox.

 <figure>
   <img src="/images/fib/heaptrack_ui_cpp.png" alt="my alt text"/>
-  <figcaption>heaptrack memory perf for 3 implementations </figcaption>
+  <figcaption>heaptrack C++ impl UI view </figcaption>
 </figure>

 Looking inside the UI for more information, this is what the path of memory usage looks like.
-THe bulk of new memory creation obviously comes from the recursive hotpath.
+The bulk of new memory creation obviously comes from the recursive hotpath.
 No single function can really be pinned as the source of all memory problems (from what I'm seeing), as the call chain is extremely long.

 <figure>